cristianst85/uRADMonitorX/README.md

 ## Download

-You can download compiled binaries from [here](http://www.disruptivesoftware.ro/projects/uRADMonitorX/) and [here](https://github.com/cristianst85/uRADMonitorX/releases).
+You can download compiled binaries from [here](https://github.com/cristianst85/uRADMonitorX/releases).

 ## License